 I know it sounds too good to be true, and I understand your reluctance.
 After all, life seems to have more stormy days than calm ones.
 But what if this time you could truly learn how to make it through those rough days without feeling like your world was crashing down.

 - First, contact me for a 15-minute free consultation at (623) 628-0406 to see if I’m the right fit for you and your family

 - Next, we’ll set up a day and time for our first session.

-- Results depend on quite a few variables such as the severity of the diagnosis, your willingness and commitment to making changes, the quality of our therapeutic relationship but most of my clients have reported improvement after 5-8 sessions together
+- Results depend on quite a few variables such as the severity of the diagnosis, your willingness, and commitment to making changes, and the quality of our therapeutic relationship but most of my clients have reported improvement after 5-8 sessions together

 - For more severe conditions such as eating disorders or substance abuse, I collaborate and/or refer to other professionals who can provide a higher level of care.